Chrislee1996/Project-2-Christopher-Lee/README.md

 >npm i express mongoose method-override liquid-express-views dotenv morgan node-fetch

 ## User story
-> As a user, this application should be able to search for an own and the output will be artist similar to this artist.
+> As a user, this application should allow them to be able to search for an artist and the output will be artist similar to this artist.
 Also, the user should be able to search for albums and songs of an artist.
+> As a user, they should be able to dicuss their music opinions and allow other users to comment on this.

 ## MVP of the project
 >Project will utilize CRUD and use RESTful routes.